-Makrout known for its diamond shape (here I made rectangles) and its delicious taste of dates or figs, often fried then dipped in honey flavored with orange blossom.
-This gluten-free version uses fine cornmeal to replace wheat semolina, while retaining the crumbly, melting texture of makrout.
-Here I give you the recipe for gluten-free makrout with fig paste.
+Makrout pastry , very popular throughout the Maghreb, known for its diamond shape (here I made rectangles) and its delicious date or fig flavor.
+It's often fried and then dipped in honey flavored with orange blossom.
+This gluten-free version uses fine cornmeal instead of wheat semolina, while maintaining the makrout's crumbly and melt-in-your-mouth texture.
+Here's the recipe for gluten-free makrout with fig paste.

 Ingredients